HughesNet Internet Definitive Buyers Guide

 3.0

-A HughesNet internet connection is slower than most other ISPs
+A Hughesnet internet connection is slower than most other ISPs

 The nature of satellite internet technology means that satellite internet has always been different from wired internet in three ways.
-1) Slower speeds: HughesNetā€™s maximum speed right now (25 Mbps/3 Mbps) is much slower than speeds for fiber and cable internet that can often reach Gigabit speeds (1000 Mbps and up).
-HughesNetā€™s maximum speed is also slower than other satellite internet providers Viasat and Starlink.
+1) Slower speeds: Hughesnet’s maximum download speed right now (100 Mbps) is much slower than speeds for fiber and cable internet that can often reach Gigabit speeds (1000 Mbps and up).
 2) Weather interference: Bad weather can sometimes cause temporary slowing or outage in a satellite signal.
 3) Latency: The distance of a satellite from Earth causes latency, which is a slight delay in data transmission.
 Despite these drawbacks, satellite service can still give you a solid connection if you live in a rural or underserved area.
-In todayā€™s digital world, high-speed internet may be your ticket to education, a job, and even medical care.
+In today’s digital world, high-speed internet may be your ticket to education, a job, and even medical care.
 Satellite internet can support high enough speeds to provide you with access to these opportunities.
-HughesNet has attempted to address latency with their new HughesNet Fusion plans, which launched in 2022.
+Hughesnet has attempted to address latency with their new Hughesnet Fusion plans, which launched in 2022.
 This hybrid technology uses a satellite connection but can also route signals through wireless towers when necessary.
-HughesNet has not released data to prove lower latency yet.
-We will track the performance of HughesNet Fusion in the next year or two to see if it lives up to its promise.
+Hughesnet has not released data to prove lower latency yet.
+They claim that the latency is 100 ms on their FCC Broadband label.
+Customers online report higher latency for their Fusion service [3].

 Call today & find the best HughesNet internet deals